Football at the 2015 Pacific Games – Men's tournament: Olympic Qualifying knockout stage

 Only the five teams (Fiji, New Zealand, Papua New Guinea, Solomon Islands and Vanuatu) which are both FIFA and IOC members were eligible for this stage.

 Olympic Qualifying semi-finals

-New Zealand advanced to the Olympic Qualifying final with a 2–0 result, but were replaced by Vanuatu on the day of the final after the Oceania Football Confederation found that they had fielded an ineligible player, Deklan Wynne.
+New Zealand advanced to the Olympic Qualifying final with a 2–0 result, but were replaced to Vanuatu on the day of the final after the Oceania Football Confederation found that they had fielded an ineligible player, Deklan Wynne.
 The match was declared a 3–0 victory for Vanuatu.
 New Zealand were unable to appeal before the final was played and subsequently announced they would appeal, but on 23 October 2015, the OFC announced that New Zealand's appeal had been rejected, meaning New Zealand's only chance to overturn the decision would be to appeal to the Court of Arbitration for Sport.
 On 13 November 2015, New Zealand Football confirmed that they would not appeal.